 Since that time, a dedicated group of ladies has continued to knit and crochet faithfully.
 Each begins the work with prayer and continues to pray throughout the making of the shawl.
 Often the recipient is unknown, but at other times prayers can be specifically directed for the recipient.

 The group meets each month to bless the shawls and prepare them for distribution.
 Attached to each shawl is a “Prayer of Comfort” letter and a tag with the following message – “This prayer shawl was made especially for you with love and prayers.
 It is a gift from St. Andrew’s Church.
 May you discover comfort and solace as you wear it.
 May it encircle you in God’s love and peace, now and always.”

 The need for shawls never stops.
 Always, there are people dealing with loss, loneliness, anxiety and pain, experiencing new beginnings or in need of an expression of encouragement and love.
 Prayer Shawls are tangible symbols of love when words seem inadequate.
 About a hundred shawls have been given out each year.

 The Prayer Shawl Ministry has touched people throughout the world and many Prayer Shawl ministries in other churches have come about because someone was inspired to start a group after receiving a shawl from St. Andrew’s.
 So the witness is more than we can measure.

 Notes of appreciation received by the ladies let us know how God is at work and how the shawls play a small part in providing comfort when it is needed most.

-Meditation takes many forms and if often poorly understood.
+Meditation takes many forms and is often poorly understood.
 It is more of a skill or practice than a faith in itself.
-For some this is not exactly a form of prayer but an important and related spiritual practice leading to calm and peace, increased abilities to handle stress and pressure.
+For some, this is not exactly a form of prayer, but an important and related spiritual practice leading to calm and peace, increased abilities to handle stress and pressure.